Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 axway central apply -f ./some/folder/resources.json -o yaml
 ```

-The following examples show how to use the `apply` command to apply just the language translation requested using '--language' argument :
+The following examples show how to use the `apply` command to apply just the language translation requested using `--language` argument :

 ```bash
 # apply french language translation to the resource from file if the translation exists